 The state, meanwhile, has publicly said it won’t prosecute consenting adult polygamists unless there are other crimes involved, but insists the law doesn’t overreach.

 “It is not protected under religious freedom because states have the right to regulate marriage,” said Paul Murphy, spokesman for Utah Attorney General Mark Shurtleff.

-In a hearing Wednesday in federal court in Salt Lake City, a judge repeatedly asked state prosecutors why he shouldn't allow the case to move forward.
+During a hearing Wednesday in federal court in Salt Lake City, a judge repeatedly asked state prosecutors why he shouldn’t allow the case to move forward.

 U.S. District Judge Clark Waddoups said it appeared as if the state policy and the ensuing declaration by Utah County was “simply a ruse to avoid having the issue reviewed.”

 “What’s the policy reason behind this … that would give assurances that similar prosecutions will not be pursued in the future?”
 Waddoups asked.
 “What about the next couple?”

 Assistant Attorney General Jerrold Jensen, arguing on behalf of Utah County, said there is none, but noted there are at least 30,000 practicing polygamists in Utah.

 “They are not being prosecuted,” Jensen said.
 “Utah County does not want to prosecute people for the practice of polygamy, period.”

 Jensen could not say the threat of prosecution of other polygamous families had been entirely removed, but reiterated state policy.

 “The plaintiffs here are not going to be prosecuted therefore the case is moot,” he said.